IblisseAbstractArt/Meiso-potage-Html-flash-collection/[C83]/readme-miya.txt

 ■ About the work

 This time, I borrowed a character drawn by Tetra-san to create a mini-game.
 Hmm...
-Tetra-san’s Cirno is charming and cute, isn’t she...
+Tetla-san’s Cirno is charming and cute, isn’t she...

 As for the game content, it’s a pseudo first-person perspective pseudo shooting game.
 I aimed to make something super casual that you can play for one minute without thinking too much.